-Ultimate Guide to Brunch featuring great recipes and advice on how to create a fabulous brunch.
-A great way start to a lazy weekend with family and friends.
+This ultimate guide to the best brunch recipes features great brunch ideas, recipes and advice on how to create a fabulous brunch in your own home.
+A great way to start a lazy day with family and friends.

-Our “Ultimate Guide to Brunch” came about when we started looking at the key themes on our blog.
-Given the number of brunch recipes we have on there, we thought it would be worthwhile to pull together all those recipes.
-A straightforward guide to anyone hosting a weekend brunch party for family and friends and all our brunch recipes in one place.
+My “Ultimate Guide to the Best Brunch Recipes” came about as we thought it would be worthwhile to pull together all those recipes that we love to cook for brunch.
+A straightforward guide for anyone hosting a weekend breakfast or brunch party for family and friends and all these recipes in one place.

 That sentiment stands today, brunch brings people together socially, a more relaxed meal than either lunch or dinner.
 There is an informality to brunch, something appreciated by both diner and host alike.
-Brunch is a meal to take your time over, where you’ve nowhere else you’ve got to be!
+Brunch is a meal to take your time over, on those days where you’ve nowhere else to be!

 Modern day Sunday brunch

 These days Sunday brunch in many cities across the globe is a lavish affair and involves going out with friends.
-Sat around tables in large luxury hotels, a vast smorgasbord of food available.
-In many cases comprising food from all over the globe.
-Try as much as you can fit in and wash it all down with endless glasses of champagne.
-These gatherings can last for hours, well into the afternoon.
+Sat around tables in large luxury hotels, a vast smorgasbord of food available, often washed down with endless glasses of champagne.

 How do I set about planning brunch?